fluid-project/fluid-express/docs/querystring-coding.md

 Note that there is no option to decode this format using the decoding function provided by this library or the companion middleware.
 It is used with with couchdb-lucene in other packages, and is only crudely tested here.

-### `gpii.express.querystring.decode(toDecode)`
+### `fluid.express.querystring.decode(toDecode)`

 * `toDecode`: `String` The string to decode.
 * Returns: `Object` An object that contains the values in the encoded string (see below).

 Decode a query string and produce a JSON object with its values.
-Although you can certainly use the `gpii.express.querystring.encodeObject` function to encode an object, you can also supply your own input, as long as it conforms to the conventions outlined below.
+Although you can certainly use the `fluid.express.querystring.encodeObject` function to encode an object, you can also supply your own input, as long as it conforms to the conventions outlined below.

  An encoded query string is expected to be comprised of key/value pairs that are stringified JSON, as in: